 - 1. Move a log up to the loading arm.
-Use the manual winch, cant hooks, or loading equipment to move the logs to the foot of the loading arms. - 2.
+Use the manual winch, cant hooks, or loading equip-ment to move the logs to the foot of the loading arms. - 2.
 Roll the log onto the loader so that it is approximately centered with the sawmill bed.
 The log turner will operate much easier if the log is centered on the sawmill bed. - 3.
 Raise the loader lever to raise the log onto the sawmill bed.
 Simply let the loader rise until the log rolls onto the mill bed. - 4.
 Lower the loading arm.
 Leave the loading arm about halfway up while squaring the log.
 This will stop the log from rolling off the side of the mill.

-NOTE: Logs also may be loaded onto the mill with a tractor or other equipment specifically designed for that purpose.
+NOTE: Logs also may be loaded onto the mill with a tractor or other equipment specifi-cally designed for that purpose.

-5. Flip the clamp into the up position by lowering the clamp lever until the clamp contacts the flip arm.
+5. Flip the clamp into the up position:

+Revisions A - AG: Lower the clamp lever until the clamp contacts the flip arm on models equipped with two-stage clamps.